The best-loved prefold cloth diapers

-Cloth-eez®Intermediate blue edge (an alternate medium size) (16"x17" when new) 15" wide x 15 or so long when fully shrunk.
+Cloth-eez® Intermediate blue edge (an alternate medium size) (16"x17" when new) 15" wide x 15 or so long when fully shrunk.
 Fits in most medium covers.
-From about 14 pounds or so at the tallest rise setting trifolded in one-size covers such as Flip.
+From about 14 pounds or so at the tallest rise setting trifolded in one-size covers.
 This is instead of red edge for babies who grow heavy and wide at a young age or if you prefer a slightly shorter medium size.
 For example, babies who are 16 pounds at 4 months, or 20 pounds at 5 months, or similar will like this.
 Most babies will skip this size, but if baby is young and wide, it is nice to have the width without extra length.
-It is as wide as a large brown but just a bit shorter than a medium red edge.
+It is as wide as a Large brown but just a bit shorter than a Medium red edge.
 Wider is nicer for fastening, and little bit shorter is better for trifolding in some one-size covers.
 Made in Pakistan, 100% "Indian" cotton.
 Fits in Medium covers.
 6 ply middle is a little wider than the red edge size but since it is not as thick as the regular 8 layer center, the extra width is not overwhelming but still absorbent.
-The absorbency of medium red edge will beat intermediate blue edge by a little but it can be hard to notice that in real life.
+The absorbency of Medium red edge will beat Intermediate blue edge by a little but it can be hard to notice that in real life.

 Cloth-eez® Medium Red edge (15"x18.5" when new) 13" wide x 15.5 or so long when fully shrunk.
 Fits in most medium covers.
 From about 14 pounds or so, perhaps 5 months or so and older.
 Made in Pakistan, 100% "Indian" cotton.

 Cloth-eez® Large Brown edge (16.5"x20" when new) 14.5" wide x 17.5" long when fully shrunk.
 Fits in most size large covers and also works well for the second half of the weight range in many medium size covers, usually for babies 20 pounds and up, but fit has lots of variation.
-Chlorine-free white made in Pakistan, 100% "Indian" cotton.
+Made in Pakistan.
+100% "Indian" cotton

 Cloth-eez® Toddler size green edge (17"x23" when new), 15.5" wide x 20" long when fully shrunk.
 For over age 18 months, or for a night diaper for over age 12 months to potty learning age.
 Premium 4-8-4 ply.
 Full size toddlers.
 Made in Pakistan.
 100% "Indian" cotton.

 White prefolds.
-Our white prefold diapers are CHLORINE-FREE, peroxide bathed, NOT chlorine bleached.
+Our white prefold diapers, both regular "Classic" cotton and organic cotton, are CHLORINE-FREE, peroxide bathed, NOT chlorine bleached.
 Cloth-eez is the only brand of white prefolds that is also OPTICAL BRIGHTENER-FREE.
 It's dioxin-free and acid-free, known as "natural bleaching process".
 All cotton must be degummed in some manner before it can absorb.
 I'll repeat, our white diapers are chlorine-free and optical brightener-free.
 This makes them softer.
 But of course, we do recommend washing them several times, usually 4 or 5 cycles, before use to prepare them for use.
 ALL diapers of all kinds and brands should be washed several times before use.
 They will shrink and get soft and quilty after washing.
-We strive of have the very best prefold diapers in the world and you won't find other white prefolds like these.
-Our white cotton is the most popular, best-selling version.
+We strive to have the very best prefold diapers in the world and you won't find other white prefolds like these.

-Unbleached prefold diapers run a little bit smaller than white because they tend to shrink a bit more and are known for the extra-soft hand.
-They have not been de-gummed and must be washed many times in hot water to remove the natural cotton oils from them.
-They will not absorb until washed enough times to remove the natural cotton oils, which could be 4-6 cycles or more.
+Unbleached organic prefold diapers have not been de-gummed and must be washed numerous times in hot water (at least six times, with detergent) to remove the natural cotton oils from them.
+They will not absorb until washed enough times to remove the natural cotton oils.

-Generally, size newborn prefolds fit in size newborn or XSmall covers, size small prefolds fit in size small covers.
-Size medium fit in medium covers, size large in size large covers.
-But there is overlap, and cover brands sizing varies, so pay attention to the weight range recommended for your particular covers.
-This "size name of prefold fits into size name of cover" works very well in Bummis Super Whisper Wrap covers, for example.
+Generally, size Newborn prefolds fit in size Newborn or XS covers, size Small prefolds fit in size Small covers.
+Size Medium fit in Medium covers, size Large in size Large covers.
+But there is overlap, and cover brands sizing varies, so pay attention to the age and weight range recommended for your particular covers.

 Detailed information above.
 Quick summary chart below 4-8-4 ply unless noted: